 - Freddie Mac is required to conduct annual stress tests to assess capital adequacy under the Federal Housing Finance Agency (FHFA) rule implementing the Dodd-Frank Wall Street Reform and Consumer Protection Act (Dodd-Frank) stress testing requirements. - FHFA's stress test specifications include a Severely Adverse scenario, which reflects a 25% decline in house prices and a severe global market shock. - Under Dodd-Frank, Freddie Mac is required to disclose publicly the results of its stress test in the Severely Adverse scenario.
-This document is Freddie Mac's required disclosure. - Freddie Mac has been operating under conservatorship since September 6, 2008 under the direction of the FHFA, as Conservator. - Freddie Mac entered into a Preferred Stock Purchase Agreement ("PSPA") with the U.S. Department of the Treasury ("Treasury") pursuant to which Treasury purchased Senior Preferred Stock of Freddie Mac and agreed to make certain funding available to Freddie Mac as needed to prevent Freddie Mac from having a negative net worth. - >> Freddie Mac has drawn \$71.3 billion under the PSPA and currently has \$140.5 billion of funding remaining available to it. - The PSPA provides for a quarterly dividend equal to all Freddie Mac's net worth in excess of an amount of capital that starts at \$3 billion and declines over time to zero.
-Because of the sweep dividend requirement, Freddie Mac cannot accumulate or retain capital in excess of the small and declining amount of capital permitted by the PSPA. - In the event of a quarterly loss in excess of its capital, Freddie Mac would need to draw funds under the PSPA in order to avoid having a negative net worth. - Freddie Mac is disclosing the results of the stress test in the Severely Adverse scenario in two different versions one that reflects having to reestablish the valuation reserve on our deferred tax assets (DTA) and one that does not reflect having to reestablish the DTA valuation reserve.
-If the Severely Adverse scenario were actually to occur, Freddie Mac considers it more likely than not that the DTA valuation reserve would need to be reestablished. - Stress test results as of 9/30/2013 under the Severely Adverse scenario show substantial funding available under the PSPA after exhausting the \$3 billion of capital allowed by the PSPA. - The Severely Adverse scenario (without re-establishing a valuation allowance on our DTA) indicates \$50 billion of additional draws, leaving \$91 billion of remaining PSPA funding. - The Severely Adverse scenario (with re-establishing a valuation allowance on our DTA) indicates \$93 billion of additional draws, leaving \$48 billion of remaining PSPA funding.
+The 2015 Dodd-Frank Act Stress Test (DFAST) is Freddie Mac's second year of providing the required disclosure. - Freddie Mac has been operating under conservatorship since September 6, 2008 under the direction of the FHFA, as Conservator. - Freddie Mac entered into a Preferred Stock Purchase Agreement ("PSPA") with the U.S. Department of the Treasury ("Treasury") pursuant to which Treasury purchased Senior Preferred Stock of Freddie Mac and agreed to make certain funding available to Freddie Mac as needed to prevent Freddie Mac from having a negative net worth. - Freddie Mac has drawn \$71.3 billion under the PSPA and currently has \$140.5 billion of funding remaining available to it. - The PSPA provides for a quarterly dividend equal to Freddie Mac's net worth in excess of an amount of capital that was \$2.4 billion in 2014, and declines over time to zero.
+Because of the sweep dividend requirement, Freddie Mac cannot accumulate or retain capital in excess of the small and declining amount of capital permitted by the PSPA. - In the event of a quarterly loss in excess of its capital, Freddie Mac would need to draw funds under the PSPA in order to avoid having a negative net worth. - As prescribed by FHFA, Freddie Mac is disclosing the results of the stress test in the Severely Adverse scenario in two different versions one that reflects having to reestablish the valuation reserve on our deferred tax assets (DTA) and one that does not reflect having to reestablish the DTA valuation reserve. - Stress test results as of September 30, 2014 under the Severely Adverse scenario show substantial funding available under the PSPA after exhausting the \$2.4 billion of capital allowed by the PSPA. - The Severely Adverse scenario (without re-establishing a valuation allowance on our DTA) indicates \$34 billion of additional draws, leaving \$106 billion of remaining PSPA funding. - The Severely Adverse scenario (with re-establishing a valuation allowance on our DTA) indicates \$62 billion of additional draws, leaving \$78 billion of remaining PSPA funding.